Lethja/Newth/Autotool/README.md

 ## Requirements

-To build Newth with Autotools you will need the following:
+To build Newth with Autotools, you will need the following:

 - Autoconf 2.71 or newer installed on your system
 - Automake installed on your system